-So which should you get?
 Which is more attuned to your particular needs?
 Does the screen make the Alexa experience that much better?
 Read on to find out, and don't forget to check out our Amazon Alexa guide.

-We found that the newly designed second generation Echo is handsome enough to fit in with the rest of the home.
-It tends to blend in a little better, and it's much easier to fit somewhere because of its smaller footprint.
-And the now-iconic blue ring at the top gives it a nice flourish that adds to the look.
+We've found that the second generation Echo is handsome enough to fit in with the rest of the home.
+It tends to blend in a little better than the Show, and it's much easier to fit somewhere because of its smaller footprint.
+And the now-iconic blue ring at the top gives it a nice flourish.

 Since the Echo is a speaker, and it's purpose-built for audio, there's a certain magic to the way it listens and responds.
 No matter where you're standing in relation to the Echo, you can hear it perfectly well.
 It's not going to blow you away with sound quality β we don't think it makes a great music speaker, even with Alexa's equaliser β but it sounds good enough.

 The Echo Show, on the other hand, is a bit ugly.
 Things have improved since the first generation, which looked more like an old portable TV than any type of speaker, but it's still not quite as nice as the family of Google Smart Displays.
 Its slab-like design and display mean it doesn't blend in quite so well.
 It's also got a large footprint, which means it's more likely you'll have to move things around to make room.

-Of course, this is all because the Echo Show has a display, which is angled slightly upwards and will mean you'll want it at a level that lets you see it clearly without craning your neck β especially if you plan on using the video chat.
-Also, there's a front-facing speaker that sounds incredibly mono.
-It's actually surprisingly how hollow the sound can feel at times.
-Since it's pointing in one direction, if you're on the wrong side of the Show you're just not going to hear it as well as you would on the other side.
+Of course, this is all because the Echo Show has a display.
+This is angled slightly upwards, so you'll want it at a level that lets you see it clearly without craning your neck β especially if you plan on using the video chat.
+Since it's pointing in one direction, unlike the Echo speaker, if you're on the wrong side of the Show you're just not going to hear it as well.

-So while some may like the display of the Show β it kind of feels like a digital picture frame at times – the more slender and handsome Echo is more likely to better fit into your home, and sound better to boot.
+So, while some may like the display of the Show β it kind of feels like a digital picture frame at times β the slender and handsome Echo is more likely to better fit into your home, and sound better, too.

 The Echo and Echo Show share plenty of the same Alexa-based features, such as setting timers, checking the weather, listening to news updates and controlling your smart home devices.
 However, the Show's display also adds a whole host of new abilities that the Echo can't perform.